akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The Goose Bride

-Their wedding was held the following summer.
+Their wedding was held the following summer, when the oak trees of Rockingham forest were heavy with green.

 Nobles came reluctantly at first, expecting scandal.

-Instead they found a bright-eyed bride who moved through the court with quiet confidence.
+Instead they found a bright-eyed bride who moved through the court with quiet confidence of a Lady of the Hall.

 Even the queen eventually softened and called it a good thing.

+Harold watched with a wet eye, knowing that his landhold was revived and the village Reeve would answer to a son-in-law of royal blood."

-And when the wedding procession left the chapel, a plump white goose waddled proudly ahead of them.
+When the wedding procession left the church porch, a plump white goose waddled proudly ahead of them, its neck stretched high as if it wore a crown of its own.

 Someone in the crowd chuckled.